Urban-Meteorology-Reading/UMEP-Docs/docs/source/OtherManuals/SOLWEIG.rst

 Tips and Tricks
 ~~~~~~~~~~~~~~~~~~~~~~
+-  All grids must have the same extent and pixel resolution.
+-  The coordinate system of all the grids must be the same and translatable to lat, lon coordinates.
+-  Meteorological file must have the default UMEP format.
+-  Wall height and aspect grids as well as SVFs can be calculated from Pre-processor in UMEP.
 -  The model is very sensitive to the timing global radiation, i.e..
    that the peak of solar radiation occurs at local noon.
 If using a
    meteorological file included a longer dataset, this could be checked
    by comparing the global solar radiation and the theoretical maximum
    of solar radiation (I0) from a solar exposed point of interest.
+-  Land cover grid should be in UMEP format.
+-  A boolean building grid (building = 0, ground = 1) must be created, either from a land cover or a ground DEM in conjunction with the building and ground DSM.
 -  If using the land cover grid to derive the building grid, it is
    important that it coincides with the ground and building DSM.
    Otherwise strange results will be produced.